Skip to main content

 Check Your City

-Search any U.S. city to see its Cycling Weather Index score for the selected day.
+Search any U.S. city for its score on the selected day

 How the Cycling Weather Index Works

 ⛅ Cloud Cover Clear and partly cloudy both score well.
-Heavy overcast penalized.
+Heavy overcast gets a mild penalty.

-💧 Humidity Low dewpoint = higher score.
-Muggy conditions penalized.
+💧 Humidity Low dewpoint scores highest.
+Muggy conditions penalized for comfort and exertion.

-🌂 Rain Chance Above 30% chance begins to significantly lower scores.
+🌂 Rain Chance Above 30% probability begins to significantly lower scores.

-🌧️ Precipitation Any meaningful QPF lowers the score substantially.
+🌧️ Precipitation Any meaningful rainfall lowers the score substantially.
+Scored on days 1–3 only.